talhausmandev/Think-TaskManager/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg?style=for-the-badge)

 A simple and elegant **task manager** built with **Python**.
 I have created it as hobby project.
-We can save our tasks and it handles our all tasks by giving remainder after some time.
+We can save our tasks and it handles our all tasks by giving remainder.

 ## ✨ Features